20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Many people fly into Costa Rica’s newest international airport in Liberia.
 Liberia is a strategic point as it is about 20 minutes from the nearest beach.
 If you are going this route, there are several different clusters of top beaches we recommend.

 Many of these beaches are within an hour’s drive of Liberia, but if you are flying in late or flying out early, you’ll want to check out our great list of Where To Stay in Liberia.
-Ok, here’s the list.
+And, if you’re really interested in checking out more than a couple of these best beaches in Costa Rica, our number 1 tip is to rent a car (click here for a great car rental discount)!
+Without a car, it’s going to be more difficult for you to beach hop and explore many of the best beaches Costa Rica has to offer.

 Tamarindo Beach